-(E) For a pilot period ending December 31, 2010, [As] as an alternative to (a)(1)(A), (B), and (C), a broker-dealer distributor may purchase an enterprise license at a rate of \$325,000 [\$300,000] for nonprofessional subscribers.
-The enterprise license entitles a distributor to provide NQDS (as set forth in Rule 7017), TotalView and OpenView to an unlimited number of [internal users, whether such users receive the data directly or through third-party vendors, and external] non-professional [user] subscribers with whom the firm has a brokerage relationship.
+(E) As an alternative to (a)(1)(A), (B), and (C), a broker-dealer distributor may purchase an enterprise license at a rate of \$300,000 for non-professional subscribers.
+The enterprise license entitles a distributor to provide NQDS (as set forth in Rule 7017), TotalView and OpenView to an unlimited number of internal users, whether such users receive the data directly or through third-party vendors, and external users with whom the firm has a brokerage relationship.
 The enterprise license shall not apply to relevant Level 1 fees.
-The enterprise license shall not apply to Depth Distributor Fees.